 - It comes in very handy when we want a program to test the outputs.

-- The biggest disadvantage of interpreters is their speed as compared to the compiler its performance is very slow.
+- The biggest disadvantage of interpreters is their speed compared to the compiler performance, which is very slow.

 - It is not secure since it does not create a separate file of the program.
-Therefore, you need to directly share the source code.
+Therefore, you need to share the source code directly.

 An interpreter executes the program on the fly without converting it into machine code.
 It executes any program line-by-line and stops the execution if there is an error, which makes debugging easy.

 We hope this article has helped you understand what an interpreter is, along with its advantages and disadvantages.